Sustainable flooring: Reclaimed Wood

-Bamboo flooring
+Bamboo

 Bamboo flooring is made from a fast-growing renewable "timber" (bamboo is actually a grass).
 It is natural anti-bacterial, water-resistant and extremely durable.
 DIY installation is easy, as bamboo flooring is available with tongue-and-groove technology familiar in hardwood/laminate alternatives.
 Bamboo flooring is often more expensive than laminate, though it is generally cheaper than traditional hardwood flooring.
 Some bamboo floors are less sustainable than others, as they contain the toxic substance formaldehyde (rather than natural-base adhesives).

-Cork Flooring
+Cork

 Cork flooring is made by removing the bark of the Cork Oak (Quercus Suber) without harming the tree (if harvested correctly); as such, it is a renewable and sustainable resource.
 It is naturally anti-microbial and has excellent insulation properties, ensuring minimal heat loss and comfortable warm walking surface.
 Cork is resilient and 'springs back' preventing imprints due to heavy traffic and furniture, it also provides excellent noise insulation.
 While cork itself is low in volatile organic compounds (VOC) emissions, it is important to check the finish applied.
 Cork is not suitable for bathrooms, as it absorbs moisture.